 When the call came to the Gumm home, Judy’s mom Ethel was out so her father, Frank, took her to the studio without having her change out of her play clothes or put on any makeup.
 Frank played the piano before Roger Edens stepped in at the urging of studio songwriter (soon to be a producer) Arthur Freed (“That guy is the worst piano player I ever heard … Roger, go over and do a song with the little girl”).
 Judy sang “Zing!
 Went The Strings Of My Heart.”
 Eventually, MGM studio boss Louis B. Mayer was successfully coaxed into walking over to the soundstage, supposedly on MGM’s Stage #1 which was, fittingly, the studio’s scoring stage).
 Judy sang “Eili, Eili” for Mayer.
 Edens later claimed that he knew Judy was great within the first few notes of her singing after he took over accompanying her and that Judy had “unbelievable control, full power in the high register and shimmering warmth in the low.”

-The complete details of this audition are unknown.
+The complete details of this audition are muddled.
 Over the years legends have grown about it, who was there, and what Judy sang.
 The legend of Judy’s audition grew to the point that it seemed as though everyone who worked at the studio at that time claimed to have been there and witnessed the now-famous audition.

 It’s also been reported that this was Judy’s third audition for MGM.
 Allegedly she and her sisters auditioned for the studio around late spring 1935 and then a few months later Judy auditioned solo.
 Whatever the case, this possibly third audition is the one that did the trick, and Judy was signed with the studio, forever changing her life and career.

 Photo: A photo from Judy’s first portrait sitting for MGM on November 6, 1935.